-I’m the husband to an incredible wife, the proud father of three kids (a son plus younger boy/girl twins), and have an English Shepherd named Dixie who’s too smart for her own good.
-We live just outside of Washington, DC in Rockville, MD.
-To support that family I work as the Chief Analytics Officer of Envelop Risk (I assess and quantify companies’ cyber risk), and to support my ability to do that day job with a clear mind I run, bike, and hike.
+I’m the husband to an incredible wife and the proud father of three kids.
+We live just outside of Bristol, England.
+To support that family I work as the Chief Technology Officer of Envelop Risk (I assess and quantify companies’ cyber risk), and to support my ability to do that day job with a clear mind I run, bike, and hike.
 I also used to be a pretty serious water skier.
 And World of Warcraft player.
 But now mostly the running thing.

 Before ultras or triathlons